 According to the Ellen MacArthur Foundation, more companies across various sectors are beginning to adopt circular economy principles to reduce costs, increase revenues and reduce risk.
 As we covered in a recent Spark article, Starbucks has pledged to provide customers with reusable cup options by 2025 and achieve a 50% waste reduction in its stores by 2030.
-Additionally, brands such as Pandora and IKEA have reduced the amount of plastic they use in packaging.

 In addition to the rising number of companies adopting circular economy initiatives, the number of regulations related to circular economy have been increasing as well.
 In the U.S., California’s Plastic Pollution Prevention and Packaging Producer Responsibility Act requires producers of single-use packaging and single-use plastic service ware to join a producer responsibility organization and sets targets for the recycling of plastic packaging manufactured or sold in the state.
 The EU is also setting higher targets for recycled materials, with its amended Directive 94/62/EC on Packaging and Packaging Waste setting a mandatory 55% recycling rate for plastic packaging by 2030.

 Circular economy concepts, when integrated with larger ESG strategies, can act as a framework for improving sustainability and disclosing sustainability performance to stakeholders.
 In an episode of the SpheraNOW ESG podcast published earlier this year, James Pearson, a senior product manager in Sphera’s article compliance division, discussed the benefits of integrating circular economy strategies into ESG reporting programs.